 Nepal Country Report

 Nepal's strong leftist tradition has generated several trade unions and frequent strike action.
 A number of umbrella unions – the General Federation of Nepalese Trade Unions (GeFONT), the Democratic Confederation of Nepalese Trade Unions (DeCONT), and the Federation of Trade Unions of Nepal (FTUN) – have become focal points for wage negotiations.
 The Maoist-affiliated All-Nepal Trade Union Federation-Revolutionary is the most likely to organise strike action in the one-year outlook.
 Bribe demands are likely in government procurement, but also accompany the issuance of licences and permits in most sectors.

 A return to the civil war, as noted before the November 2006 Comprehensive Peace Accord, is highly unlikely.
 The Nepalese Army confiscated most of the (mainly small‐arms) weapons of the most active faction of Maoist militants.
 Political protests by the minority Madhesi and Tharu ethnic groups occasionally involve arson, crude IEDs, and fighting with police.
 However, these groups do not have the capability or public support to launch an insurgency.
-There is almost no chance of Nepal engaging in a war in the coming year.
-It maintains good relations with its neighbours, India and China, and currently has no territorial disputes with China.
+Nepal is highly unlikely to engage in a military conflict in the coming year.
+Minor skirmishes are likely with India given the recent border dispute but remains highly unlikely with China.

 Vaccinations required to enter the country